eclipse-kura/kura/README.md

 ### Prerequisites

-In order to be able to build Kura™ on your development machine, you need to have the following programs installed in your system:
+In order to be able to build Eclipse Kura™ on your development machine, you need to have the following programs installed in your system:
 * JDK 1.8
 * Maven 3.5.x